DremyGit/easy-copy/README.md

-# copy-something
+# easy-copy

-Copy some properties of an object in a easily way
+Copy some properties of an object easily